*Greetings, Delvers!*

 Darkvision: Thanks to your Illithid heritage, you have superior vision in dark and dim conditions.
 You can see in dim Iight within 60 feet of you as if it were bright light. and in darkness as if it were dim light.

-Psychic Resistance: You gain resistance to psychic damage.
+Psychic Resistance: You have advantage on saving throws vs. spells/magic that deal psychic damage and have resistance to psychic damage.

 Illithid Legacy: You know the Minor Illusion cantrip.
 Once you reach 3rd level, you can cast the Detect Thoughts spell once per long rest.
 Once you reach 5th level, you can cast the Fear spell once per long rest.
 These spells are intelligence based.